Mia Goth: Personal life

 Goth met American actor Shia LaBeouf while co-starring in Nymphomaniac in 2012.
 On 10 October 2016, Goth and LaBeouf appeared to get married in a Las Vegas ceremony officiated by an Elvis impersonator.
 Two days later, a local official claimed that the pair were not legally married, but instead a commitment ceremony was performed.
 Later that month, LaBeouf confirmed their nuptials on The Ellen DeGeneres Show.
 In September 2018, it was announced the couple had separated and filed for divorce.
-However, in February 2022, it was reported that Goth was pregnant with their first child.
-They have a daughter, Isabel, born in March 2022.
+In February 2022, it was reported that the couple had reconciled and Goth was pregnant with their first child.
+Their daughter was born in March 2022.

+In January 2024, it was reported that Goth had been sued by background actor James Hunter, who played a corpse on set, for verbal and physical assault on the set of MaXXXine including allegations of Goth intentionally kicking him in the head.
+Hunter claimed to have suffered a concussion as a result and that he was fired the following day.
+The studio, A24, issued a statement denying the allegations and defending Goth.